ch-riedel/CSFD_Tools/README.md

 Numpy for array management

 All libraries are included in the compiled version of CSFD Tools.
 No further software is required.
-The compiled version was tested on Windows 7.
+The compiled version was tested on Windows 7 and Windows 10.

 # Description